Skyhawk Golf | Jerry Carpenter - Head Coach

 Jerry Carpenter assumed the head coaching position of the Skyhawk golf program after long-time head coach Grover Page retired following the 2001-02 season.
 Carpenter is only the second head coach that UT Martin has had in its storied history.

 Carpenter has helped lead the Skyhawk program back to the top of the Ohio Valley Conference in recent years.
-Coinciding with the addition of the state-of-the-art Rhodes Golf Center on campus, Carpenter's teams have won four tournaments in the last two years and ranked fifth nationally in fairways hit for the 2012-13 season.
+Coinciding with the addition of the state-of-the-art Rhodes Golf Center on campus, Carpenter's teams have won six tournaments in the last three years and ranked fifth nationally in fairways hit for the 2012-13 season.

-Carpenter was named 2014 OVC Coach of the Year by his head coaching peers, becoming the first UT Martin representative to garner the league's top coaching accolade.
-He recruited the OVC Freshman of the Year in back-to-back seasons (Ben Reeves in 2013, Austin Swafford in 2014) and helped guide UT Martin to the top scoring average (292.35) in the OVC in 2013-14.
-Carpenter's team also won the 2014 OVC Sportsmanship Award for the sport of men's golf.
+After helping guide UT Martin to the top scoring average (292.35) in the OVC in 2013-14, Carpenter was named OVC Coach of the Year by his head coaching peers, becoming the first UT Martin representative to garner the league's top coaching accolade.
+He recruited the OVC Freshman of the Year in three straight seasons (Ben Reeves in 2013, Austin Swafford in 2014, Hunter Richardson in 2015), resulting in UT Martin becoming the first program in OVC history to produce three consecutive Freshman of the Year honorees.

 Carpenter is a west Tennessee native who attended nearby Newbern High School and is a University of Tennessee at Martin graduate.